vivaria/edisonrul.ing/docs/source/cards/n/nobleman-of-crossout.md

 ### Card Rulings

-● The card targets 1 set monster on the field.
+*   The card targets 1 set monster on the field.

-● If the target is not face-down when this effect resolves, it is not destroyed.
+*   If the target is not face-down when this effect resolves, it is not destroyed.
 Neither player reveals their deck or banishes cards.

-● If the target is destroyed, and it was a Flip Monster, both players must briefly reveal their decks to verify that all copies of that monster have been banished, unless all legal copies are accounted for.
+*   If the target is destroyed, and it was a Flip Monster, both players must briefly reveal their decks to verify that all copies of that monster have been banished, unless all legal copies are accounted for.
 - When playing on an online manual simulator (e.g. "Dueling Book"), neither player reveals their deck to avoid foul play.

-●vs. "Imperial Iron Wall": This card cannot be activated while the effect of "Imperial Iron Wall" is applying.
+*   vs. "Imperial Iron Wall": This card cannot be activated while the effect of "Imperial Iron Wall" is applying.
 - if "Imperial Iron Wall" is chained to this card, the target is still destroyed but neither player reveals their deck or banishes cards.